 With a size of 3,3 square kilometers respectively 1.2 square miles, it is by far not the smallest of Germany’s almost 90 islands; and a population of 39 isn’t outrageous, either.

 What makes Neuwerk really outstanding and a bit quirky is the fact that it is an exclave of the city of Hamburg.
 Basically, her Gibraltar.
-Although it’s about 120 km apart from the northern metropolis and geographically located in the middle of the federal country of Lower Saxony, Neuwerk is politically part of one of Hamburg’s boroughs.
+Although it’s about 120 km apart from the northern metropolis and geographically located in the middle of the federal state of Lower Saxony, Neuwerk is politically part of one of Hamburg’s boroughs.

 The reason for this special status lies in historic events when Hamburg and Prussia where trading territories.
 In the end, Hamburg ended up with i. a.
 Neuwerk.